 Australian banks are well-placed to compete against new tech-enabled market entrants with their dominant market positions and significant technology investments.
-Digital transformation is one of ANZ group's key strategic initiatives.
-We believe the group's NOHC structure will allow it to make investments in technology without exposing the bank to unnecessary risks.
+ANZ group's digital transformation is one of its key strategic initiatives.

+We believe the group's NOHC structure will allow ANZ to more easily engage with external technology partners to drive technology-led initiatives.
+Such partners include fintechs and other innovation-focused organizations.